 If the student's petition is approved, the approval may be effective immediately.
 This means that the student could be eligible for funding for the term during which the petition is approved or for their next term of enrollment.

 Not all petitions are approved.
-Students may not receive approvals for multiple petitions which are based on the same rationale or circumstance.
+Students cannot receive approval for multiple petitions which are based on the same rationale or circumstance.
+Petitions must be received and processed before the end of the term in which the student is appealing.

 Students with approved petitions receive financial aid on a probationary basis and are placed in a Probation status.
 Part of the appeal process is providing individual outcome requirements that must be met each term in order to remain eligible for aid until returning to Good Standing, meeting SAP.
 Students who do not meet the documented expectations by the end of their probationary term, are then ineligible for aid moving forward and placed back in Suspension status.
 An example of an individual probationary expectation is that a student may be expected to complete all of their attempted credits and receive at least a 2.0 undergraduate, or 3.0 graduate, GPA for each semester of enrollment until the student returns to “Good Standing” levels.